Why a 50% chance of rain usually means a 100% chance of confusion.

 What it is supposed to mean:

 You have to start with the real terminology which is Probability Of Precipitation or POPS for short.
 That’s what us weather geeks call it.
-In the purest meaning of the term “chance of rain” used by most forecasters and The National Weather Service.
-It is a mathematical calculation.
-It’s an equation using the forecasted coverage of the rain multiplied by the confidence in the forecast.
+In the purest meaning of the term “chance of rain” used by most forecasters.
+The National Weather Service definition is as follows.

 The Equation is this–> CHANCE OF RAIN = COVERAGE x CONFIDENCE